ghulamjilani/sorting-challenge/README.md

 - The table must be done using Hotwire/Stimulus/TurboFrame, on the front end, without having to go back to the server to refresh the screen, or using any JS libraries (such as datatables).

-Things covered:
+# Things covered:

-* Ruby version
+* Ruby version: 3.1.0
-- 3.1.0

-* Rails version
-- ~> 7.0.2
+* Rails version: ~> 7.0.2
 * MySql
 * Tailwind
 * TurboFrame

-* Deployment instructions
+# Deployment instructions
-- clone the project
+- Clone the project
-- go to the directory
+- Go to the directory
-- run bundle install
+- Run bundle install
-- create .env file at root directory of the project
+- Create .env file at root directory of the project
-- go to the database.yml file and add environment variables in .env according to database.yml
+- Go to the database.yml file and add environment variables in .env according to database.yml
-- run rails db:create db:migrate db:seed
+- Run rails db:create db:migrate db:seed
-- run rails s to start rails server
+- Run rails s to start rails server

-* How to run rspec/test cases:
+# How to run rspec/test cases:
 - run this on console *rspec spec/models/teacher_spec.rb*
 - run this on console *rspec spec/controllers/teachers_spec.rb*

-* ...